DavidkodiCS/Trippy-Mako/sprints/sprint7/Daily-Scrum1.md

 ## Meris

 1. What have you done since last meeting?
+I have been bug hunting in our software.
 2. What will you accomplish today / until the next daily scrum?
+I will continue polishing our product and start working on poster diagrams.
 3. What impediments or obstacles are in your way?
+None
 4. What is your confidence on a scale of 1 to 10 that you will accomplish what you want to do.
+10